microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organization-activateservice.md

 ## Description

-`activateService` is used to activate a given service for an organization and will require admin privileges to run.
+The **activateService** object  is used to activate a service for an organization.
+This operation requires administrator privileges to run.

 ## Permissions